aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 ## Cleanup
 In order to un-deploy the guidance code from your AWS account, the following steps have to be made:

+#### AWS Management CloudFormation Console

-1. Through the AWS Manager console, you can navigate to CloudFormation in the console, choose the stack as named at deployment, and choose Delete.
+- Through the AWS Management Console, navigate to CloudFormation in the AWS Management Console, Select the stack as named during the deployment, and select Delete.

+#### AWS Cloud Shell and CLI

-2. Though the AWS Console execute the following command:
+- Through the AWS Console execute the following command:
 ```
 aws cloudformation delete-stack --stack-name s3TablesMigration
 ```